- Applications must be submitted by the stated deadlines.

 - Who has been your most influential teacher and why?

-Applicants must submit a dossier containing documentation of professional accomplishments in performance or composition.
+D.M.A. applicants who have been invited to audition must submit a dossier containing documentation of professional accomplishments in performance or composition, after they have received their official audition invitations and no later than February 15.
 This should include programs from public performances, and a complete repertoire list, including examples of important works from the contemporary literature.
 Please note that a résumé does not fulfill this requirement.

-Applicants must submit two letters of recommendation.
+Doctoral applicants must submit TWO letters of recommendation.
 Letters should address the applicant’s academic and performance potential for the DMA program.
-Juilliard strongly prefers that letters be submitted through the online application system.

 - All applicants invited to audition must do so live in New York; The Juilliard School does not accept video auditions, under any circumstances.